Life in the Womb

 12 WEEKS

 At 12 weeks, the baby is very active.
-He can kick his legs, curl his toes, squint, turn his head, open his mouth and swallow.
+She can kick her legs, curl her toes, squint, turn her head, open her mouth and swallow.
 The baby urinates.
 Vocal chords and taste buds form.
 The baby responds to skin stimulation.
 She can make complex facial expressions and even smile.

 16 WEEKS

 By 16 weeks, the baby is 5 1/2 inches long and weighs nearly a pound.
-He can hear and respond to music.
+She can hear and respond to music.
 Fine details of development are present such as fingernails and eyelashes.
-Throughout his time in utero, the unborn child is nourished with food, water and oxygen by his mother through the placenta.
+Throughout her time in utero, the unborn child is nourished with food, water and oxygen by her mother through the placenta.

 20 WEEKS